ibrod83/nodejs-web-scraper/readme.md

 {
-    name:'some name',//Like every operation object, you can specify a name, for better clarity in the logs. pagination:{},//Look at the pagination API for more details. getHtml:(htmlString,pageAddress)=>{}//Get the entire html page, and also the page address.
+    name:'some name',//Like every operation object, you can specify a name, for better clarity in the logs. pagination:{},//Look at the pagination API for more details. getPageObject:(pageObject)=>{},//Gets a formatted page object with all the data we choose in our scraping setup. getHtml:(htmlString,pageAddress)=>{}//Get the entire html page, and also the page address.
 Called with each link opened by this OpenLinks object. getElementList:(elementList)=>{},//Is called each time an element list is created.
 In the case of OpenLinks, will happen with each list of anchor tags that it collects.
 Those elements all have Cheerio methods available to them. getPageData:(cleanData)=>{}//Called after all data was collected from a link, opened by this object.(if a given page has 10 links, it will be called 10 times, with the child data).